timeplus-io/docs/docs/enterprise-v2.3.md

 * timeplusd
   * feat: new setting `allow_independent_shard_processing`, default false.
 When data is already sharded correctly on file system and if the aggregation is on the sharding key, set it to true to avoid re-shuffle the data.
   * feat: support modify materialized view query settings, e.g. `alter stream mv_with_inner_stream modify query setting checkpoint_interval=600`
+  * feat: in a cluster, you can set those memory-consuming materialized views with a `memory_weight` setting, so that those materialized views will be evenly scheduled to run on different nodes.
 * timeplus_appserver
   * feat: configuration items renaming, avoid using codenames
   * feat: disabled user provision on timeplusd cluster